Georg R. Gfäller: Education and career

 Gfäller attended the University of Munich for his undergraduate studies.
-He graduated from European University Viadrina in Frankfurt (Oder) with a Doctor of Philosophy degree.
+He graduated from European University Viadrina in Frankfurt an der Oder with a Doctor of Philosophy degree.
 There, he wrote his dissertation on psychoanalysis and group analysis.

 From 1971 to 1976, he was a Research Associate with C. F. von Weizsäcker of the Max Planck Institute, and also performed ethnoanalytical research in Lapland and East Tyrol.
 During the 1980s, he performed ethno-group analysis research among peoples of Cameroon and Papua New Guinea under Dr. Hans Bosse at the University of Frankfurt/Main (now Goethe University Frankfurt).
 He then went onto become the Founding Chairman of the Professional Association of Bavarian Psychoanalysts (Berufsverbandes bayerischer Psychoanalytiker und Psychoanalytikerinnen).

 Together with Günter Jerouschek and Barbara Tybusseck, he founded the Institute for Mediation (Instituts für Mediation), where he is now the Scientific Director.

 Gfäller sits on the scientific advisory boards of various organizations and universities, including European University Viadrina in Frankfurt (Oder).

 He currently works in Kiefersfelden, Bayern, Germany.